Account

 While social media can be great for sharing pictures and life updates with friends and family, misinformation can be shared just as easily.
 Relying on inaccurate tax advice can cost you thousands of dollars and may lead to an audit of your tax return.
 Recently, there have been a number of posts and articles shared online advising small business owners that they can easily reduce their tax liability by paying their own children to work for their business.

 While this strategy may work for some taxpayers, it could cause significant tax issues for many others.
-You might be able to hire your child if you are employing them to perform a job that is necessary for your business, and you are paying your child an amount that is similar to what you would pay an employee that is not related to you.
+You might be able to hire your child if you are employing them to perform a job that is necessary for your business, and you are paying your child an amount that is similar to what you would pay an employee who is not related to you.

 How to take a tax deduction for paying your child to work at your business